-While the observations described above might correlate with the research from the food science and surface physics literature as outlined in the introduction, it is not clear from this study whether particles are adsorbed to films of denatured protein at the air-water interface or if some particles are adsorbed directly to the air-water interface.
-From the cross-disciplinary literature presented in the introduction, we speculate that adsorption rates for proteins that first denature at the airwater interface will differ from those that adsorb directly to the air-water interface.
-For a protein that does denature at the air-water interface, there is an additional amount of diffusion time, possibly on the order of tens of milliseconds, for surface diffusion to take place.
-Proteins that adsorb directly to the air-water interface are only time-limited by the bulk diffusion time of that sample preparation.
-The bulk diffusion time may be orders of magnitudes less than the surface diffusion time.
-The rate at which proteins adsorb to a protein network film depends on the affinity between that protein film and the bulk particles.
-The additional surface diffusion time along with the additional bulk protein adsorption time to the denatured protein film may allow for speed advances in sample application and plunging to outrun bulk protein adsorption to the denatured proteins on the air-water interfaces, depending on the grid preparation and particle behavior.
-Secondary effects, such as bulk particle flow - in conventional grid preparation when blotting paper is applied and in nanowire grid preparation with Spotiton when the protein solution reaches the nanowires on the grid bars and wicks away - and flow due to thermal convection - potentially due to contact with tweezers and the blotting process - may change the effective concentration of bulk particles near the air-water interfaces.
+While the observations described above might correlate with the research from the food science and surface physics literature as outlined in the introduction, it is not clear from this study whether all particles are adsorbed to films of denatured protein at the air-water interface or if some particles are adsorbed directly to the air-water interface.
+For a protein that does denature at the air-water interface, there is an additional amount of diffusion time, possibly on the order of tens of milliseconds, for surface diffusion to take place whereas proteins that adsorb directly to the air-water interface are only time limited by the bulk diffusion time of that sample preparation.
+The bulk diffusion time may be orders of magnitudes less than surface diffusion time.
+This additional surface diffusion time along with the additional bulk protein adsorption time to the denatured protein film, which is dependent on the affinity between that protein film and the bulk particles, may allow for speed advances in sample application and plunging to outrun bulk protein adsorption to the denatured proteins on the air-water interfaces depending on the grid preparation and particle behavior.
+Secondary effects, such as bulk particle flow - in conventional grid preparation when blotting paper is applied and in nanowire grid preparation with Spotiton when the protein solution reaches the nanowires on the grid bars and wicks away - and thermal convection may change the effective concentration of bulk particles near the airwater interfaces.

-Protein network films may not be particle-friendly

-Evidence from the literature in the introduction shows that proteins do denature at air-water interfaces, with an apparent dependency on protein concentration and structural rigidity.
+Protein network films may not be particle-friendly: Evidence from the literature in the introduction shows that proteins do denature at air-water interfaces, with an apparent dependency on protein concentration and structural rigidity.
 Evidence from this study showing that some air-water interfaces do harbor protein fragments and/or partial particles might be additional examples of denaturation due to the air-water interface.
-Evidence from LB trough studies of the small, disordered protein β -casein additionally show that increasing the concentration of bulk proteins in solution from 0.1 to 100 mg/mL results in an increased thickness of the denatured protein film at the air-water interface from 5 to 50 nm (Meinders et al., 2001).
-This observation implies that bulk proteins may denature not only at the air-water interface, but also at the subsequently formed protein network film interface depending on the bulk protein concentration.
+Evidence from LB trough studies of the small, disordered protein β-casein additionally show that increasing the concentration of bulk proteins in solution from 0.1 to 100 mg/mL results in an increased thickness of the denatured protein film at the air-water interface from 5 to 50 nm (Meinders et al., 2001).
+This observation implies that bulk proteins may denature not only at the air-water interface, but also at the subsequentlyformed protein network film interface depending on the bulk protein concentration.
 This in turn implies that proteins adsorbed to the protein film undergo conformational change, at least at higher concentrations.
 Thus, if an increase in the thickness of a protein network film of a given protein at high concentration is observed, concern that bulk proteins adsorbed to the protein network film are undergoing conformational change might be warranted.
 We speculate that if particles are undergoing conformational change at either the protein-air-water interface or at the protein-protein network interface, then anomalous structures might be present after 2D and 3D classification that are practically indistinguishable from the nominal structures.
-These anomalous structures might contribute toward artefactual 3D reconstructions, towards lower resolutions, and/or toward lower density contributions on the peripheries of resulting 3D reconstructions.
+These anomalous structures might contribute towards artefactual 3D reconstructions, towards lower resolutions, and/or towards lower density contributions on the peripheries of resulting 3D reconstructions.
 In the last two cases, lower resolutions on the peripheries of the reconstruction might also be a result of radial inaccuracies in alignment, and thus these two resolution-degrading factors would need to be decoupled on a per-sample basis before drawing conclusions.
-Apoferritin, as shown in Figure 6B and the Videos 2-6 (samples #34-38), might be an explicit example of observed conformational change due to the air-water interface if the observed particle degradation is indeed caused by air-water interface denaturation.
+Apoferritin, as shown in Figure 5B and the Videos for samples #34-38, might be an explicit example of observed conformational change due to the air-water interface if the observed particle degradation is indeed caused by air-water interface denaturation.